You’ve got USDT or USDC sitting on an exchange, but is it safe? Is that the smartest way to store your stablecoins?

 Whatever you do, never store all your stablecoins in one place.

 Most people read advice like this, agree with every word, and then change nothing.
 Do not be that person.
-Be the one who actually protects their money.
+Be the one who actually protects their stablecoin.

 Store 25-30% on exchanges.
 Hold 20-25% across two mobile wallets.
-Place 45-55% in a hardware wallet.
-Next, diversify your actual stablecoins by holding 40-50% in your primary coin, 30-40% in a secondary, and the rest in a third.
+Keep 45-55% in a hardware wallet.
+Next, diversify your stablecoins.
+Put 40–50% in your main coin, 30–40% in a secondary one, and the rest in a third coin.
 Finally, distribute your holdings across multiple networks.
-Put 40-50% on a reliable chain like Ethereum and the remaining 50-60% on faster networks such as Solana, Tron, or a Layer 2 like Arbitrum.
+Put 40–50% of your stablecoins on a reliable chain, such as Ethereum.
+Then put the remaining 50–60% on faster networks like Solana, Tron, or Arbitrum.

-This is what real stablecoin safety looks like, not luck, not hope, but preparation.
+This is what safe stablecoin storage looks like, not luck, not hope, but preparation.

 Additional Resources: